pranav-sreerag/pranav-sreerag.github.io/our-farm.md

 permalink: /our-farm/
 ---

-My ancestors from both my mom's side and my dad's side were farmers in Palakkad District, Kerala.
+My ancestors on both my mom's side and my dad's side were farmers in Palakkad District, Kerala.

 <center>